Antiochian/better-Spotify-recommendations/README.md

 HOW IT WORKS:
 ------------
-Everyone knows that the spotify recommendation system is underwhelming.
+Everyone knows that the Spotify recommendation system is underwhelming.
 The two key problems I identified with it were:
   - It looks at your play history, and so only recommends music that is basically the same as what you already listen to
   - It mostly recommends mainstream, popular bands you have probably already heard of